tloredo/sdss_legacy/README.md

 ## Example script

 Copy `ExtinctionExpt.py` from the `scripts` folder to a location outside of the distribution, and execute it with `ipython -i ExtinctionExpt.py` (the `-i` option makes iPython stay interactive after executing the script, leaving plot windows open).
-This scripts loads the catalogs, collects data for 10 MGS galaxies and 10 QSOs, and then makes some plots:
+This scripts loads the catalogs, collects data for 10 MGS galaxies, 10 LRG galaxies, and 10 QSOs, and then makes some plots:

 * A plot showing spectra of 10 MGS galaxies on a common set of axes.
 * 3 plots (1 for an MGS galaxy, 1 for an LRG galaxy, 1 for a QSO), each with 4 panels showing extinction-corrected SEDs for the possible choices of `(curves, map)`.
 In each panel, a gray line shows the adjusted spectrum, and vertical error bars dip from the curve to the unadjusted spectrum (zoom in to see the error bars more clearly).
 A dark red curve (against the right axis) shows the extinction factor (the adjusted SED is the measured SED *divided* by this factor).

 The plots suggest that the choice of map has more impact than the choice of extinction curve family, but this is only from a cursory exploration.

-At the interactive prompt, the variables `m`, `l`, and `q` reference the catalog objects for the galaxies used in the plots (from the MGS, LRG, and QSO tables, resp.).
+At the interactive prompt (after the plots appear), the variables `m`, `l`, and `q` reference the catalog objects for the galaxies used in the plots (from the MGS, LRG, and QSO tables, resp.).
 You can use these to experiment with attribute access and the `xp()` and `cutout()` methods.